 Mary and Peter have two partnership businesses i.e. Consultant A (consultancy services) and Architect B (architectural services).
-The taxable turnover of Consultant A is RM700,000 and that of Architect B is RM600,000.
+The taxable turnover of Consultant A is RM200,000 and that of Architect B is RM600,000.
 Both partnerships carry on different businesses and operate under separate names.
-Under this situation, the computation of taxable turnover for registration purposes will be done separately.
+Under this situation, the computation of taxable turnover for registration purposes will be combined.
+Therefore, although Consultant A is making less than the prescribed threshold, Consultant A is still liable to be registered.

-Since both partnerships have exceeded the prescribed threshold, they will be registered under two separate registration numbers.
+Since both partnerships have a different firm's name, they will be registered under two separate registration numbers.